brimdata/zed/docs/language/overview.md

 ...<expr>
 ```

 The first form is simply an element in the array, the result of `<expr>`.
 The
 second form is the `...` spread operator which expects an array or set value as
 the result of `<expr>` and inserts all of the values from the result.
 If a spread
-expression results in neither a set or array an error is returned.
+expression results in neither an array nor set, then the value is elided.

 When the expressions result in values of non-uniform type, then the implied
 type of the array is an array of type union of the types that appear.